Albrighton, Bomere Heath and District

-Albrighton is a small village in the civil parish of Pimhill, in Shropshire, England.
+Albrighton is a small village in the civil parish of Bomere Heath and District, in Shropshire, England.
 It is situated on the A528 Shrewsbury-Ellesmere road and is roughly 4.0 mi north of Shrewsbury.
-After a history of being its own parish, it currently lies in the parish of Pimhill.
-According to the 2001 United Kingdom census, the parish population of Pimhill was 2008, with the number of these habiting in Albrighton being 273.
+After a history of being its own parish, it currently lies in the parish of "Bomere Heath and District", formerly called "Pimhill".
+According to the 2001 United Kingdom census, the parish population of Pimhill was 2008, with the number of these inhabiting in Albrighton being 273.

 It is first mentioned in the Domesday Book of 1086, as Etbritone ("Ēadbeorht's settlement").
 Albright Hussey was once part of the same manor, and indeed shared the same name originally.

 History

 Until 1886, Albrighton was traditionally a chapelry in the parish of Shrewsbury St. Mary, because of the close proximity, along with other small local villages Wollascott and Leaton.
 As well as being in the Hundred of Pimhill, Albrighton used to be its own parish.
 Albrighton civil parish succeeded its status as a chapelry, after being created in 1866.
 Over time, the parish would vary in size, and in April 1934 after the Salop Review Order, there were major boundary changes around Shropshire, with Albrighton being enlarged by 965 acres by the abolition of Battlefield and Shrewsbury St. Alkmund.
 However the parish became abolished on 1 April 1967, just over a hundred years since its creation.
 The abolition of Albrighton was to enlarge the current administrative parishes of Pimhill and Astley after The Salop (No.2) Order, 1966.
-After this, Albrighton became part of the parish of Pimhill.
+After this, Albrighton became part of the parish of Pimhill, now called "Bomere Heath and District".

 The church in the village is dedicated to St. John the Baptist, and is a stone building in the early Norman style.
 According to The Church of England, the present building was built in 1840 and opened for the first time a year later.
 It is described by John Marius Wilson, the Imperial Gazetteer of England and Wales as "a very good church."
 Stylistically it has been described as "only a copy of Norman architecture, but it has a real Norman font".
 In contemporary society it hosts regular events.

 Albrighton's earliest population figures date back to the late 19th century, when in 1881 the population stood at 102.
 After turn of the century the population began to decline, with figures reaching as little as 77 in 1931.
 However, after this there was a sharp increase in the population with the 1961 census showing 248.
 This is supported by the number of houses being built after 1930, with the increase being more than threefold.
 One reason for this might be because the first council houses were built in Shrewsbury in between the wars, as part of the 1930s slum clearance.